ficus-li/gitLearning/readme.txt

 first commit
-creating a new branch is quick & simple.
+creating a new branch is quick and simple.